BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/cipher.md

 ## Diffie-Hellman Key Exchange

-Let's say two parties, Alice and Bob (we typically name our parties Alice and Bob, and any adversaries Eve), want to decide on a shared key to encrypt some messages.
+We now step away from number theory and consider some real cryptographic protocols.
+Let's say two parties, Alice and Bob (we typically name our honest parties Alice and Bob, and any adversaries Eve), want to decide on a shared key to encrypt some messages.
 For example, they may want to apply the [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) and so they need a shared, secret $k$-bit integer to do so.
 The **[Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)** protocol, developed in 1976, is one method of coming to a shared secret.
-Diffie-Hellman will be used throughout the rest of the course to compute shared secrets.
+Diffie-Hellman will be used *extensively* throughout the rest of the course to compute shared secrets.

 Diffie-Hellman is quite simple.
-Alice and Bob first come to agreement on a public base $g$, which can be any integer, and a public modulus $p$, which can be any sufficiently large prime.
-In general, we wish to keep our numbers large enough where an adversary can't brute-force their way into finding out secret key.
-After deciding on $g$ and $p$, Alice and Bob each pick a secret random integer, denoted $a, b$ respectively.
-Alice will compute and send $g^a \text{ mod } p$ to Bob, and Bob will compute and send $g^b \text{ mod } p$ to Alice.
-Finally, both parties will compute $g^{ab} \text{ mod } p$ by exponentiating what they receive from the other party with their secret integer.
+Alice and Bob first come to agreement on a public base $g$, which can be any group element such that $g$ is a generator of a prime order group; for example, a generating element of $\mathcal{Z}^*_p$.
+In general, we wish to keep our groups large enough where an adversary can't brute-force their way into finding out secret key.
+After deciding on $g$, Alice and Bob each pick a secret random integer, denoted $a, b$ respectively.
+Alice will compute and send $g^a$ to Bob, and Bob will compute and send $g^b$ to Alice.
+Finally, both parties will compute $g^{ab}$ by exponentiating what they receive from the other party with their secret integer.
 This value, $g^{ab}$, is the shared secret.

 (Remember that fast-powering is what makes this efficient; otherwise, computing large exponents will take a long time!)

 Correctness is clear since the operations clearly end up with the same values on both parties.
 What might not be clear is why this is secure; can an adversary Eve figure out $g^{ab}$ given what has been transmitted; namely $g^a$ and $g^b$?
 In truth, we don't know whether Eve can efficiently solve this problem; the hardness of this problem is called the Diffie-Hellman assumption ([decisional](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), [computational](https://en.wikipedia.org/wiki/Computational_Diffie%E2%80%93Hellman_assumption)), and it is very similar to the [Discrete logarithm](https://en.wikipedia.org/wiki/Discrete_logarithm) assumption.
-But, for large enough integers, all known techniques take too long to break security of this cryptosystem.
+But, for large enough groups, all known techniques take too long to break security of this cryptosystem.

 ## ElGamal Encryption

 With Diffie-Hellman, we can come to a shared key in order to send a message.
 This is useful for **symmetric-key encryption**, which is where both Alice and Bob encrypt and decrypt using a shared key.
 However, what if we can't communicate to find a shared key in advance?
 We rely on **assymmetric-key encryption**, also known as **public-key encryption**, which allows Alice to send messages to Bob, but not vice versa.
 In general, Bob will have some private key $sk$ and some public key $pk$ and publish only $pk$.
 Alice will then use $pk$ to encrypt messages that can only be decrypted with $sk$.
 We explore an example of such a system now.
 The **[ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption)** system, developed in 1985, is such a public key cryptosystem.
 It is based on Diffie-Hellman and operates in a very similar way.

 ElGamal is quite simple.
-First, Bob will generate system parameters by choosing a public base $g$, which can be any integer, and a public modulus $p$, which can be any sufficiently large prime.
-He then chooses a random integer $x$ from the range $[1, p-1]$ and computes $g^x \text{ mod } p$.
+First, Bob will generate system parameters by choosing a public base $g$, which can be any group element such that $g$ is a generator of a prime order group; for example, a generating element of $\mathcal{Z}^*_p$.
+He then chooses a random integer $x$ from the range $[1, p-1]$ and computes $g^x$.
 We have then that $pk = g^x$ and $sk = x$, so Bob publishes $pk$.

 When Alice wants to encrypt a message $m$, which can be any integer in the range $[1, p-1]$, she first chooses a random integer $y$ from the range $[1, p-1]$ and computes $s = pk^y$.
 Then, she computes $c_1 = g^y$ and $c_2 = m \cdot s$ and sends both to Bob.
 To decrypt, Bob computes $c_2 \cdot (c_1^{sk})^{-1}$ by exponentiating $c_1$ by his secret key, then computing inverses using the Extended Euclidean Algorithm, and finally multiplying by $c_2$.

 Correctness is simple when we expand; notice that $c_2 \cdot (c_1^{sk})^{-1} = m \cdot g^{xy} \cdot g^{-xy} = m$; so Bob recovers the original message.
-Security of this scheme relies on the same assumptions as Diffie-Hellman; we eschew a rigorous security proof in favor of a mathematical cryptography course.
+Security of this protocol relies on the same assumptions as Diffie-Hellman; we eschew a rigorous security proof in favor of a mathematical cryptography course.

 ## RSA Encryption

 We explore one more public-key cryptosystem, known as **[RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Key_generation)** (Rivest-Shamir-Adleman).
-Unlike Diffie-Hellmand and ElGamal, RSA doesn't rely on the hardness of the discrete logarithm problem; rather, it relies on the hardness of factoring large integers.
+Unlike Diffie-Hellman and ElGamal, RSA doesn't rely on the hardness of the discrete logarithm problem; rather, it relies on the hardness of factoring large integers.
+That is, given large enough $n = pq$, it is computationally infeasible to find $p$ or $q$.

 RSA is quite simple.
-First, Bob will generate system parameters by choosing two large prime numbers $p, q$.
+First, Bob will generate system parameters by choosing two large primes $p, q$.
 He then computes $n = pq$, and then chooses some integer $e$ such that $gcd(e, (p-1)(q-1)) = 1$.
 Lastly, since $e$ is coprime to $(p-1)(q-1)$, we can find some $d \equiv e^{-1} \text{ mod } (p-1)(q-1)$.
 We have then that $pk = n, e$ and $sk = p, q, d$, so Bob publishes $pk$.

 When Alice wants to encrypt a message $m$, which can be any integer in the range $[1, n-1]$, Alice simply computes $c = m^e \text{ mod } n$ and sends it to Bob.
 To decrypt, Bob computes $c^d \text{ mod } n$.